 References: 15 max.

-Figures/tables: 1 max (combined).
+Figure/Table: 1 max (combined).

 2.7 Correction/Erratum

 Correction: A Correction notice will be issued when it is necessary to correct an error or omission which can impact the interpretation of the article, but where the scholarly integrity of the article remains intact.
-The correction must detail the reason(s) for the error(s) and include only the elements (e.g. sections, sentence, figure) of the manuscript being revised or corrected.
+The correction must detail the reason(s) for the error(s) and include only the elements (e.g., sections, sentences, figures) of the manuscript being revised or corrected.
 All authors of the original paper need to agree to the request for changes.
 The contribution to the field statement should be used to clearly state the reason for the Correction.
 Depending on the extent of the correction required, corrections may require peer review.
 Authors are informed that requests for changes beyond that described here may not be accepted for publication.

 2.8 Retraction